About remarketing setup

-Once you've added the global site tag and optional remarketing event snippet to your website or app, you can define lists for different sections of your website or app using rules.
+Once you've added the global site tag and an optional remarketing event snippet to your website or app, you can define lists for different sections of your website or app using rules.
 For example, if you want to define a list for a webpage where you sell stilettos, you can use this rule: "URL contains stilettos."
-Note that you must have 'stilettos' in the URL of the product pages, such as www.example.com/stilettos.
+Note that you must have 'stilettos' in the URL of the product pages such as www.example.com/stilettos.

 The dynamic remarketing event snippet lets you send custom parameters that you can use to create your remarketing lists.

 For example, you can send the product price and the page type (such as the purchase page) in the event snippet to create a list for people who bought any product above a certain price.
 In this case, the custom parameters you'd include in the remarketing event snippet would be "value" (price of the product) and "pagetype" (type of page, which indicates how close to purchasing customers are).

 Learn more about how to use templates for website remarketing lists.

 Disable the collection of remarketing data

 allow_ad_personalization_signals.
 This parameter will let you disable the usage of the data for personalized ads and the default value of the parameter will be set to true.
 When you set the parameter’s value to false, it will disable the usage of the data for personalized ads.